 A personal loan is an unsecured loan that must be paid back with interest over a certain time frame.

-Compared with mortgages, personal loans require less documentation to prove your creditworthiness.
-Typically, lenders will need your identification, credit score and history, debts, and proof of income.
-What you don’t need, however, is equity in your home.
+Compared with mortgages, personal loans require less documentation.
+Mortgage lenders typically confirm your identity, credit score and history, debts, and income.
+What you don’t need, however, is home equity.

 Lenders generally respond to an application within a few days.
 If approved, the lender will tell you how much you can borrow based on your financial situation, with the typical range from $5,000 to $45,000.

-The loan usually will have a fixed interest rate and a repayment term of two to five years.
+A personal loan usually will have a fixed interest rate and a repayment term of two to five years.
 The interest rate will be influenced by your credit score and market forces.
-Since it’s an unsecured loan, don’t be shocked if you see a higher interest rate than you would for a mortgage.
+Since it’s an unsecured loan, expect a higher interest rate than you would get on a mortgage.

 For example, if a homeowner takes out a personal loan for $10,000 at a 9% interest rate with a five-year repayment schedule, the monthly payment would be $208, and they would pay $2,455 in interest over the life of the loan.